NaiyanJones/naiyanjones.github.io/_posts/2020-08-28-are-people-more-productive-casual-code-dress.md

 ---
-Title: Are 61 percent of people really more productive in casual clothing?
+Title: Are people really more productive in casual clothing?
 date: 2020-08-28
 categories:
   - Fashion